 - The Investment Advisor Program

 The Community Foundation employs financial controls across our financial and accounting operations to ensure that contributed funds are managed and protected.
-A Finance Committee of the board oversees Foundation budgets, investment activities and financial planning.
+A Finance Committee of the board oversees Foundation budgets, activities and financial planning.

 Finance Committee Members: